3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue.md

 mov    al, 'x'
 out    dx, al
 jmp    short $      /* dead loop, we do not want to continue execution because
-                       some of the code was overwritten */
+                       part of the code was overwritten */
 ```

 To write this in machine code, we can either make a dummy file and compile it